 The information provided in this blog offers perspective on our professional activities.
 Selected articles may appear elsewhere in corporate publications.

 Those looking for cash infusion are skittish about disclosure, but unexpected surprises can derail investor interest.
 Capital sources are well-versed on conducting background checks and targeting accounting practices.
 Due diligence is a marketing concept.

 Ultra high-net-worth individuals commonly rely on professional managers to oversee their fortunes.
 The scope and size of family offices is difficult to pinpoint because of lack of public data.
 Some have evolved from single-family to multiple-family service providers.

 Investors bend to their biases when making allocation decisions.
 Wealth sourced in emerging markets tends to have a higher risk tolerance than that based in mature economies.
 Cross-border activity complements local-market commitments.

 One flaw of early financial theory is that it assumed investors act rationally.
 In reality, they do not.
 Market-based behavioralism is an expanding field of study.
 Understanding investors’ illogical or arbitrary choices helps to refine the private-placement process.

 Once discounted as anomolies, Shariah-responsive institutions—including pension funds, foundations, and insurance businesses—have matured in tandem with burgeoning growth across the developing world.
 Those seeking capital can ill-afford to ignore these investors.

 Pundits often fail to distinguish between tax avoidance and tax evasion.
 Entrepots like Panama, Dubai, and Singapore are viewed with prejudice.
 Criticism can be without merit.
 These jurisdictions benefit from failed rule-of-law in many developing nations.

-State-owned entities traditionally use cash reserves to invest for the long-term.
-In practice, however, these institutions vary in their asset-management charters.
+State-owned entities use cash reserves to invest for the long-term.
+These institutions vary in their asset-management charters and economic-development goals.
 Some act independently of government policy; others are subject to political whim.

 Investment firms that exchange cash for ownership stakes are the lifeblood of the technology industry.
 The impact of venture capital reaches far beyond Silicon Valley.
 One common feature of these intermediaries is the extreme-risk nature of their businesses.